 It’s important to note that “gravel” pads, as referred to in this article, are actually made with crushed stone.
 Real gravel, or “river stone,” is smooth and has round edges, meaning it cannot be compacted and is unsuitable for use as a foundation or weight-bearing pad.

 It is recommended to check with your local building department to make sure a gravel pad meets local building requirements for the intended use.
 Also, give your local utilities a call (811) before you begin any excavation and risk damage to the phone, cable, gas, water, and electricity lines on your property.

-1. Gravel Pad for Shed Foundation
+1. Gravel Pad for a Shed Foundation

-2. Gravel Pad for Gazebo Foundation
+2. Gravel Pad for a Gazebo Foundation

 Adding a new gazebo to your property is exciting, but it requires careful planning.
 A gravel pad makes a great gazebo foundation, as it allows water to drain away from the base of the gazebo.
 Gravel pads for gazebos are a relatively simple type of foundation and can be installed on any property.